mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 **AI action plan**

+* In all cases display an explanation, critically including the link to the [AsciiDoc DITA Toolkit](https://github.com/rheslop/asciidoc-dita-toolkit/tree/main).

 * Attempt to determine and suggest the content type based on the `content-types.md` file.
+If you can determine it, add the content type definition at the start of the file.

-If the meaning of the text leads to a content type of `procedure`, consider if it is possible to rewrite the content in the file to fit the procedure template.
+* If the meaning of the text leads to a content type of `procedure`, you must **immediately and in the same response** perform a full structural validation of the file against the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt). **Proactively identify and suggest fixes for any structural issues (such as potential `TaskStep` or `TaskSection` violations), even if they were not reported in the initial Vale report.** Modify the content as necessary to ensure full compliance with the template and combine all fixes into a single response.

-* In all cases display an explanation. cretically including the link to t[AsciiDoc DITA Toolkit](https://github.com/rheslop/asciidoc-dita-toolkit/tree/main).

 **Detail**

-Every AsciiDoc assembly or module must have a content type, defined as the `_mod-docs-content-type` atttribute close to the start of the file, ideally on the first line.
+Every AsciiDoc assembly or module must have a content type, defined as the `_mod-docs-content-type` attribute close to the start of the file, ideally on the first line.
 See the `content-types.md` file for details.

-When choosing a content type for the file, consider the information that is in t he file.
-If the content type is `procedure`, you must also edit the file to ensure it fits the template.
+When choosing a content type for the file, consider the information that is in the file.

+If the content type is `procedure`, you must also edit the file to ensure it fits the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt).
+In particular:

+* No subheadings or subsections are allowed
+* Only the listed set of block titles is allowed
+* The `.Procedure` block title ms mandatory
+* The text from the `.Procedure` block title to the next block title or to the end of the file must be a single AsciiDoc list of steps (ordered list or, if there is only a single step or the user needs to pick one of several steps, unordered list).
+If there is a list of steps and then some additional text after it, insert a suitable supported block title, such as `.Verification` or `Result`, before this additional text.

 For working out content types for your files, especially if you need to determine content type for many files at once, consider using the [AsciiDoc DITA Toolkit](https://github.com/rheslop/asciidoc-dita-toolkit/tree/main) .